Some Kind Of Jam 15

 What time does the GATE open?
 Friday at 9:00AM.

 Can I come to the festival EARLY?
 Campers may arrive on Thursday AFTER 4:00PM.
-Thursday arrivals carry an additional $15 "early bird fee" per person (vendors are not subject to this fee and may arrive as early as 2pm Thursday).
+Thursday arrivals carry an additional $15 "early bird fee" per person (payable in cash, at the gate).
+Vendors are not subject to this fee and may arrive as early as 2pm Thursday.
 There is live music Thursday evening as part of the pre-party.

 What is the ADDRESS?
 2270 Fair Road, Schuylkill Haven, PA 17972.
 On PA-895 (between routes 183 and 61) in Summit Station.